FHNW-IP5-IP6/ComposeWorkbench/README.md

 ## Gradle
 ## Maven
 # Usage
-Check the \demo directory for examples on how to use ComposeWorkbench
+Check the \examples directory for examples on how to use ComposeWorkbench

-To create a ComposeWorkbench app start wit an instance of a Workbench `` val workbench: Workbench = Workbench("Sample App")
+To create a ComposeWorkbench app start wit an instance of a Workbench `` val workbench: Workbench = Workbench("Hello Workbench") ``
-``

 ### Register Modules